Link

 And in its defense, Wal-Mart says it fully complies with a 1999 agreement covering the teenaged baggers that the Mexico City municipal government negotiated with the Supermarkets and Department Stores Association of Mexico.
 The company also says it goes beyond the obligations of that accord, awarding bonuses twice a year to baggers who maintain high grades in school and also providing accident insurance that covers the kids not only when they are on duty, but also when they are en route between home and workplace.
 The company's written statement cited a study conducted by the Mexican government and a U.N. agency that found that teenagers participating in the baggers' program were less likely to use illegal drugs than peers who panhandled or hawked merchandise on city streets.

-International Labor Organization's (ILO) guidelines."
+Wal-Mart says the bagger program was designed "in accordance with the International Labor Organization's (ILO) guidelines."
 That's questionable: Article 2 of the ILO's Convention 138 specifically prohibits the employment of 14-year-old children.
 (When asked by NEWSWEEK specifically about this clause, a Wal-Mart spokesman said in a written response: "With respect to your questions about the ILO, I repeat that we subscribe to an agreement signed between the Supermarkets and Department Stores Association of Mexico and Mexican labor officials.
 I suggest you share your doubts with Mexican authorities as to whether the [1999] accord [with the Mexico City municipal government] is in line with ILO guidelines.")
 A study conducted by three student researchers at the Autonomous University of Mexico documented violations of the 1999 agreement at a Wal-Mart Supercenter store in southern Mexico City.
 These included inadequate training and forcing youngsters to work a double shift, thereby exceeding the six-hour limit per day established by the accord.
 Then again, things could be a lot worse.
 In February 2005, Wal-Mart agreed to pay the U.S. Labor Department $135,540 in civil money penalties to settle charges of 24 child-labor violations.
 Some of the accusations involved minors who operated forklifts, chain saws and other potentially dangerous equipment.
 Stuffing groceries into plastic bags would seem considerably less hazardous.